 If you're working with PDF documents, you can't add SmartArt graphics, but you can definitely add static graphical elements to complement your text.
 In addition, you can edit and annotate your document, convert it to other formats, create PDF directly from formats like PPT, comment on them, secure them, sign them, perform advanced tasks like form recognition, data extraction, optical character recognition (OCR), and much more.

 Wondershare PDFelement - PDF Editor comes in two flavors - Standard and Professional.
 While the Pro version has advanced features like Batch Processes and Scanned PDF to Editable PDF using OCR technology, the standard version gives you all the tools you need to create, edit, annotate, convert, protect, sign, and share PDFs.
 Here are some of the most common PDF tasks you can do with it.

 To edit the existing text in PDF:

 To add markups like sticky notes, comment call-outs, shapes, stamps, etc., do the following:

 The moment you start using PDFelement on Windows, Mac, Android, or iOS, you'll notice how intuitive it is and how the necessary tools appear when clicking on various PDF elements or objects or different functions.
 That's one of the things that makes it so popular with business users looking to increase their productivity and efficiency.
-In addition, it is a far more affordable option than expensive tools like Adobe Acrobat or Nitro Pro.
+In addition, it is a far more affordable option than expensive tools like Adobe Acrobat.
 Give it a try today and see what you've been missing so far!